StackStorm/puppet-st2/README.md

 In StackStorm `< 2.4.0` there is a known bug [#3290](https://github.com/StackStorm/st2/issues/3290) where the first puppet run fails to install the `st2` pack.
 Simply invoking puppet a second time will produce a fully functional installation with the `st2` pack installed.
-This was an upstream but and has been fixed in StackStorm version `2.4.0`.
+This was an upstream bug and has been fixed in StackStorm version `2.4.0`.

 ## Maintainers